vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Standards/00_introduction.md

   same field definition over many schemas - DRY Concept

-But to be fully transparent, there is one disadvantage - you can't configure it more.
+But to be fully transparent, there is one disadvantage - you can't configure it anymore.
 For example, when you want to use [Value Pipes](../Pipes/Value-Pipes/00_value-pipes.md), you'll need to either define your own [Custom Standard](#custom-standards) or to use plain Value Generator.

 ## Structure

-In most cases, the Standard Value Generator are really just preconfigured Value Generators - default settings used in real world cases.
+In most cases, the Standard Value Generator are really just preconfigured Value Generators with default settings used in real world cases.

-For example [UUID Standard](./01_uuid.md) is implemented as a preconfigured [String Template Generator](../Generators/02_strings.md#string-template) following the basic rules defined for UUIDs.
+For example [UUID Standard](./01_uuid.md) is implemented as a preconfigured [String Template Generator](../Generators/02_strings.md#string-template) following the basic rules defined for UUIDs - how the result string should look like, what characters can it have at each position and so on.

 ## Custom Standards